isabella232/OctoStyle/_pages/images.md

 1. Give the image file a descriptive name, i.e., variable-editor.png

+1. Only use lowercase characters in the file name (docsync validation fails if uppercase characters are present).

 1. Provide alt text for accessibility.

 	![A brief description of the image](images/variable-editor.png)